nyorain/swa/docs/notes.md

 laster

+- optimization: don't track e.g. touch events for a window if it has no touch event listener
 - integration with posix api (see docs/posix.h)
 	- nvm, android couldn't support it like this since inputs are tied to the looper and we can't retrieve looper fds.